 Level Up Your Sales Enablement Strategy Gamified Sales Training

 While the above two are the very fundamental block of sales readiness, gamification is an additional layer that plays on human psychology.
 It’s a common fact that salespeople are target-oriented and driven by competition.
 They’re not phased by challenges and will try new and innovative ways to achieve their goals.
 Gamification is the next act of sales enablement strategy that brings this competitiveness into training and makes it more fun!
 In fact, mobile apps like Duolingo and Babbel have been implementing this for years to help their users learn languages faster.

-Sales gamification is an ensemble of points, leader boards, badges, rewards, and perks that help drive the right sales behaviours.
+Sales gamification is an ensemble of points, leaderboards, badges, rewards, and perks that help drive the right sales behaviors.
 It lends itself to sales enablement managers to help create a community of always-ready sellers.
 Here are a few tips you should consider:

 - You should set up multiple winnable milestones that tie into the whole competition.
 Rewarded reps instantly either with points or badges for achieving these milestones.